kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 At the end of the day, you need to ship product.
 Depending on what it takes to do that, a library or framework may be a means to that end.
 <h2>The complaints about performance</h2>
-JavaScript performance issues will always need to be taken seriously as our dependency on mobile rises.
+JavaScript performance issues must be taken seriously as our dependency on mobile rises.
 But the JS community has been attacking these issues for a long time, and will continue to do so.

 Lots of non-hacky best practices have been created to deal with performance, with <a href="https://survivejs.com/webpack/building/code-splitting/">code-splitting</a> being the most popular.
-Code-splitting is the practice of allowing a page in an app to <em>only</em>  download the JS it needs instead of the JS for the entire app.
+Code-splitting is the practice making sure a page in an app <em>only</em>  downloads the JS it needs instead of the JS for the entire app.

 Also, and it's ironic when looking at the perf complaints, component-based libraries and frameworks like React allow for easy code-splitting.
 Encapsulating UI and its related functionality inside an independent component is a performance win.

 Addy Osmani wrote <a href="https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4">a pretty definitive article on JS performance</a>...give it a read.
-It covers code-splitting and other things, like performance budgets, critical paths and testing/auditing tools.
+It covers code-splitting and other things, like performance budgets, critical paths and testing/auditing tools like <a href="https://webpack.js.org/">webpack</a>.
 <h2>Other performance stuff</h2>
-Images are usually blamed for causing the most performance issues: Kevin Luecke mentions them in his article.
-But Osmani's article argues that JS may be the bigger performance headache: that images only need to download while JavaScript files have to download code and then parse and execute it.
+Images are usually blamed for causing the most performance issues and Kevin Luecke mentions them in his article.
+But Osmani's article argues that JS may be the bigger performance headache because images only need to download while JS files have to download code, then parse and execute it.

-Whatever your opinion, you shouldn't optimization your JS <em>only</em>.
-So make sure to optimize your images as well by doing things like:
+Whatever your opinion here, optimize your images as well as your JavaScript.
+This means doing things like:
 * using Photoshop  "export/Save for Web" your images.
 * adding an image minification step to your build process using something like <a href="https://github.com/imagemin/imagemin-cli">imagemin-cli</a>.
 * serving images (as well as JS, CSS and font files) from a CDN if you can.
 * ~maybe~ looking at <a href="https://www.nikonusa.com/en/learn-and-explore/a/tips-and-techniques/bokeh-for-beginners.html">Bokeh</a> to further optimize your images.

 And performance depends on more than this: aggressive browser caching, for example, gives other performance wins.
-Plus, HTML minification is still a good idea, plus your app will be slow if it's hosted on a low-end shared USD $5/month plan.
+Plus, HTML minification is still a good idea, and your app will be slow if it's hosted with a low-end shared USD $5/month plan.

 Many things are needed to create a high-performance app.
 Don't put this responsibility <em>just</em> on JavaScript.
 <h2>The complaints about learning curves</h2>